 During this rotation you will learn:

 In your second year, under the supervision of a hematology/oncology fellow and an attending hematologist/oncologist, you and a peer will spend four weeks rotating through our hematology and oncology services.
 You will care for a spectrum of patients, starting from diagnosis, and spanning all facets of the disease.
 Our clinical sites include the Medical Oncology unit at Allegheny General Hospital and the Bone Marrow Transplant unit at West Penn Hospital, where CAR-T therapy is currently in use.
-Our partnership with the Johns Hopkins Kimmel Cancer Center further ensures access for our patients to the latest clinical tries and therapies.

 We are committed to preparing you to practice independently in the new era of healthcare, providing you with a comprehensive approach to education, and integrating you in activities that promote quality improvement and patient safety (QIPS).

 During your second year, you will complete our two-week intensive QIPS rotation.
 Here, you will undertake IHI training, a series of modules that introduce you to the fundamentals of patient safety and quality improvement.
 You will also complete a module on diagnostic errors that will teach you to consider the cognitive biases that contribute to error in addition to the system factors.
 This will culminate in attainment of skills to develop a fishbone diagram, and aid root-cause analyses.

 During the rotation, you will participate in serious event reviews, live root cause analyses, and a variety of activities designed to bring you to the forefront of quality and safety theory and practice.
 Many projects are presented at our monthly QIPS conference; in fact, these projects often go on to be presented at regional and national conferences.